Contacts / Connections

 Q: How do I add contacts to my contact list?

 A: There are several ways to add contacts.
-When you perform a search in the Member Directory or in the community roster, you will see an “Add as contact” button to the right of each person in your search results.
+When you perform a search in the Member Directory or in the community roster, you will see an “Add as contact” button to the right of each person in your search results if they have it enabled.
 Just click this button to send a contact request.
 If you click through and view an individual’s profile, you can click the contact request link to the right of his or her profile picture.
-You can set your profile to decline receiving contact invitations through the privacy page on your profile.
+Be sure to turn on the Add As Contact functionality for your profile within your privacy settings

 View your contacts from your profile by clicking on My Connections > Manage Contacts